-The Master of Science in Nursing Program at the Duke University School of Nursing is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The Accelerated Bachelor of Science in Nursing Program, the Master of Science in Nursing Program, and the Doctor of Nursing Practice Program at the Duke University School of Nursing are accredited by the Commission on Collegiate Nursing Education (ccneaccreditation.org).
+The Nurse Anesthesia Program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.

 If you are a prospective clinical MSN student, please refer to the information below that indicates the status of your state regarding the potential for obtaining a nursing license.
 Duke University School of Nursing is continually monitoring state licensing regulations to ensure we are compliant with individual state requirements.